Wahido589/WaRa/4_Applying_iterative_design_principles_to_the_live_product.md

  - Develop features so that home adresses and favorite places can be saved and quick suggested during the booking process
  - Instead of using the interface via touch screen we could provide an option for booking a ride supported through voice command

+Other stakeholders having as well features they would like to see as part of our running product.
+They might have different reasons to say that their feature is more important than the ones we listed above.
+The [RICE Framework](https://www.productplan.com/glossary/rice-scoring-model/) helps you to prioritize.

+<h1>Next steps</h1>
+After prioritizing the features we are almost ready to run experiments again.
+But we need to think about:

+- doing A/B or Multivariate Testing?
+- Track User Actions during the test:
+  1. Track User Data
+  2. Create Instrumentation Plan
+  3. Track Experiment Conversion rates

+And this all has to be done unbiased.

+Next thing we notice is we are back at the top of this chapter and checking out the Funnel Analysis.